RiaadMorshed/Bus-Ticket-Booking-and-management-System/README.md

 ## Project Overview

 The Bus Ticket Booking System aims to provide users with a convenient and user-friendly way to search for bus routes, book tickets, and manage their travel plans online.
+Admin can book ticket on behalf of customer.

 ## Folder Structure